DavidBellamy/grpo-gsm8k/README.md

 # SFT vs RL for Math Reasoning

-A comparison of SFT and GRPO with Qwen2.5-Math-1.5B on GSM8k problems.
-Only 2 GPUs needed (1 for inference, 1 for training). lm-eval is used to check for capability regressions.
+A comparison of the efficacy of popular post-training algorithms for improving math abilities of language models.
+Specifically, supervised fine-tuning (SFT), REINFORCE (with and without a baseline) and DeepSeek's Group Relative Policy Optimization (GRPO) with Qwen2.5-Math-1.5B on GSM8k problems.
+Only two GPUs are needed – one for inference, one for training. lm-eval is used to check for capability regressions.
 Bootstrap confidence intervals are computed for key comparisons.

 ---